About SWA

 My life had long been shaped by complex health challenges.
 I was first diagnosed with adrenal insufficiency in 1979.
 A follow-up MRI in 2007 revealed additional coccyx inal complications, including Chiari malformation, spinal stenosis, and Tarlov cysts affecting the coccyx, T11 and T12 vertebrae.
 In 2016, my academic pursuits were once again interrupted when I underwent spinal surgery at the L4 and L5 levels.
 The procedure resulted in a serious case of sepsis caused by contaminated hardware.
 Subsequent infections—Staphylococcus epidermidis, Peptostreptococcus, Staphylococcus caprae, and Corynebacterium—required prolonged treatment with intravenous vancomycin and oral ciprofloxacin.
 The recovery was extensive and further complicated by significant side effects from the medication regimen.

-In 2021, I returned to Germany at the age of 70 to be closer to my son, believing that I had come to terms with my childhood trauma and was ready to reconnect with the town and people from my past.
+In 2019, I returned to Germany at the age of 70 to be closer to my son, believing that I had come to terms with my childhood trauma and was ready to reconnect with the town and people from my past.
 I was mistaken.
 The experience proved deeply sobering.
 My resettlement coincided with the onset of the COVID-19 pandemic, during which I contracted the virus.
 Following vaccination with the BioNTech mRNA vaccine, my health deteriorated sharply.
-With minimal support from the medical community, I had to advocate for diagnostic testing, which ultimately revealed thrombosis, von Willebrand disease types 2 and 5, lupus, and antiphospholipid syndrome (APS).
+With minimal support from the medical community, I had to advocate for diagnostic testing, which ultimately revealed thrombosis, von Willebrand disease types 2 and 5 (a genetic disorder), lupus, and antiphospholipid syndrome (APS).
 These conditions culminated in the onset of Stevens-Johnson Syndrome (SJS), among other debilitating symptoms.

 Throughout these many challenges and transitions, my commitment to lifelong learning has never wavered.
 My journey has been one of resilience, inquiry, and a steadfast drive to understand the biological and psychological mechanisms that shape human behavior, health, and transformation.